dialect-map/dialect-map-core/docs/models.md

 ### Static models:
 - `id`: the unique identifier of the data record.
-- `data`: the set of key-value pairs with the record data.

 ### Archival models:
 - `id`: the unique identifier of the data record.
-- `data`: the set of key-value pairs with the record data.
 - `archived`: whether the data record has been archived.

 ### Evolving models:
 - `id`: the unique identifier of the data record.
 - `rev`: the unique revision of the data record.
-- `data`: the set of key-value pairs with the record data.

 ## Common fields